Police ticketing, warning truckers to leave Canada's capital

 Police also began ticketing vehicles.

 Some truckers ripped up the order, and one protester shouted, “I will never go home!”
+At least one trucker pulled away from Parliament Hill.

-The warnings came just days after Prime Minister Justin Trudeau invoked the law and gave authorities power to ban the blockades and tow away the trucks.
+The warnings came just days after Prime Minister Justin Trudeau invoked the emergency law, which gave authorities power to ban the blockades and tow away the trucks.

 Since late January, protesters in trucks and other vehicles have jammed the streets of the capital and obstructed border crossings, decrying vaccine mandates for truckers and other COVID-19 precautions and condemning Trudeau’s Liberal government.